 The derelict decoy overnight shelter at Decoy Heath, Morden Bog, Wareham, Dorset.
-The building is surrounded on three sides by gulleys of water.
+The building is surrounded on three sides by a stream.

-I knew roughly where the overgrown 1¾ acre former decoy pond and its associated shelter was supposed to be, but hadn’t actually found it until today.
-For clarification, this decoy is not the same place as the Old Decoy Pond.
+I knew roughly whereabouts the overgrown 1¾ acre former decoy pond and its associated shelter was supposed to be.
+However, I’d never found it until today, when I set about looking for it in earnest.
+For clarification, this is not the same place as the Old Decoy Pond.

 What is a decoy pond?

-A decoy pond is an artificially created or modified pool of water, and a type of trap where wildfowl were lured to be killed for food and feathers.
+A decoy pond is an artificially created or modified pool of water, with a type of trap where wildfowl are lured to be killed for food and feathers.
 This particular shelter, or decoy hut, is where the Estate’s decoy man would have stayed to wait for his prey.

-All in all the decoy shelter’s treacherous location makes getting a good photograph rather difficult.
-Really there is only one angle to take your shot, but that has trees and undergrowth in the way, unless you’re prepared to risk life and limb in the swamp, as I did.
+The decoy shelter’s rather treacherous location certainly makes getting a good photograph difficult.
+There’s really only one angle to take your shot, but with so many trees and undergrowth in the way that’s a problem.

-The roof has now fallen in, but was probably originally thatched.
-Trees now grow out of the tumbledown walls, and brambles and ivy are competing to cover the remains.
-I suspect it won’t be too long before what’s left of the shelter either disappears under a mass of plant life, or falls down completely.
+Probably originally thatched, the roof has now fallen in.
+Trees grow out of the tumbledown walls, and brambles and ivy compete to cover the building’s remains.
+Unfortunately it won’t be long before what’s left of the shelter either disappears under a mass of plant life, or falls down completely.

-The decoy and associated shelter was constructed in 1724 by the Drax family, of Charborough Estate.
-It became disused from 1856 due to shooting that was allowed within the surrounding area, which caused too much disturbance for the decoy to carry on.
+Constructed in 1724 by the Drax family, of nearby Charborough Estate, the decoy and associated shelter became disused from 1856.
+This was as a result of shooting that was allowed within the surrounding area, causing too much disturbance for the decoy to carry on.

 The decoy was recorded by Daniel Defoe in 1724-26 and Sir Ralph Payne-Gallwey in 1886, and is one of only two known surviving examples found in Dorset.
 The other is at Abbotsbury.

-Once upon a time such decoy ponds were common in lowland England, but modern drainage has now changed or destroyed all but a few examples.
+Once common in lowland England, modern drainage has now changed or destroyed all but a few examples of these decoy ponds.

-Morden Heath decoy is now a scheduled monument
+Morden Heath decoy – now a scheduled monument

-In May 2000 the decoy pond and overnight shelter at Morden Bog, Wareham, was made a scheduled monument, given under the Ancient Monuments and Archaeological Areas Act 1979.
+In May 2000 the decoy pond and overnight shelter at Morden Bog, Wareham, was made a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.
 This means it is a “nationally important” archaeological site or historic building, given protection against unauthorised change.

 You can read more about scheduled monuments here: